CoryParsnipson/sfml-test/README.md

 TODO
 ----
+* Add an interface that encapsulates mailbox(), send_message, and receive message to avoid duplicating code?

 * Encapsulate sf::Font and sf::Color into wrapper classes (for serialization and stuff)
 * Work on adding animations
    * need to upgrade graphicscomponent to take in animations capability?

+* Optimize EntitySubscription

 * Rewrite ObjectPool class to dynamically allocate a block of memory and in place new everything to get rid of allocator requirement